balajialg/Datahub-Test-Repo/_sources/onboarding.md

 **When do I receive a response when an issue gets raised?**

-We currently don’t have any SLA with regard to varied requests from users.
-However, we try to respond to your queries within 1-2 days as a rule of thumb.
-In the upcoming months, we will also define an SLA for basic requests such as package requests, admin access, etc.
+We currently don’t have any Service Level Agreement (SLA) with regard to varied requests from users.
+However, we try to respond to your queries within 1-2 days.
+In the upcoming days, we will also define an SLA for basic requests such as package requests, admin access, data retrieval etc.

 **Are there existing templates for submitting requests to the infrastructure team?**

-There are multiple templates available which are summarized below,
+You can refer to the following templates for varied usecases,

-**Issue Tracker:** If you found a bug in the workflow and want to raise an issue for the same, then please do use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml) to raise an issue.
+**Issue Tracker:** please do use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml) to raise an issue if you found a bug in the workflow.

-**New Enhancement:** If you envision a new feature/documentation that would help your existing workflow, then please do use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md) to submit a feature request.
+**New Enhancement:** If you envision a new feature/documentation that would help your existing workflow, then please do use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md) to submit a request.

-**Package Addition/Change request:** If you want to install new packages in R/Python/Julia as part of your hub then please do raise a request using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X) to make the package requests.
+**Package Addition/Change request:** If you want to install new packages in R/Python/Julia as part of your hub then please do raise a request using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X).

 **Request for RAM:** If you want to increase/decrease RAM for a specific hub then please do use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=datahub-package-addition---change-request.md&title=Request+python+package+X+for+class+Y) to make the request.

 **As an instructor, What is the process to create a hub for teaching a course?**

-We generally prefer that you use our existing hubs for your work.
-You can use the Datahub for teaching purposes if you have a small class size and/or the computational requirements for your courses and/or research can be completed with existing RAM/CPU requirement.
-However, if you are interested to create a new hub then we would like to know the exact use case for creating a new hub.
+We generally prefer that you use our existing hubs for your work as they already cater to diverse usecases.
+You can use the Datahub for teaching purposes if you have a small class size and/or the computational requirements for your courses and/or research are not complex.
+If you have genomic data and so require complex computations then we would recommend using other hubs such as Biology.
+You can contact us for more details!